 Jeez Louise: Transplaining

-Trans, non-binary and gender-diverse comedians and performers are standing up and stepping out.
-As the world evolves its understanding of gender identity, preferred pronouns and social norms, the rising number of gender-transcendent stars are reaching wider and more diverse audiences and garnering critical acclaim.
+Trans, non-binary, and gender-diverse comedians and performers are standing up and stepping out.
+As the world evolves its understanding of gender identity, preferred pronouns and social norms, gender-transcendent stars are reaching wider and more diverse audiences and garnering critical acclaim.

-To further interrogate, understand and celebrate their careers, Transplaining brings together an incredible panel of performers…
+To further interrogate, understand and celebrate their careers, Jeez Louise: Transplaining brings together an incredible panel of writers and performers…

 Anything and everything in Comedy & humour from across our archives.